Safyaan Sharif

 Safyaan Mohammed Sharif (born 24 May 1991) is a Scottish cricketer.
 He is a right-arm fast-medium bowler and a right-handed batsman.
 He made his international debut for Scotland in June 2011.

+Early life

+Sharif was born on 24 May 1991 in Huddersfield, Yorkshire, England, to parents of Pakistani ancestry.
+His father, Mohammed, was a regular first XI player for Upper Largo.

+Sharif grew up in Buckhaven.
+He began playing cricket as a teenager, representing Largo Lions at junior level before progressing to the senior team between 2006 and 2008.
+He also played for other Fife clubs, including Dunnikier (Kirkcaldy) and Dunfermline and Carnegie.

 Domestic and T20 franchise career

 In May 2018, Sharif was signed by the English side Derbyshire County Cricket Club to play in the 2018 Royal London One-Day Cup and 2018 t20 Blast tournaments.
 In June 2019, he was selected to play for the Edmonton Royals franchise team in the 2019 Global T20 Canada tournament.

 In July 2019, Sharif was selected to play for the Glasgow Giants in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled, reportedly after the organizers ran into financial difficulties.

 Since 2023, Sharif has played for Perth Doo'cot in the North East Championship.